danielshervheim/danielshervheim.github.io/_hidden_projects/CSCI 8980/Project 3_Report 1.md

 ## The Highlights

 Each playable piece and tile has a small highlighted circle that appears under it.
-The highlights act as a guide to indicate to the player which piece can be played, and where.
-When the highlight is created, its scale is set to 0 initially and scaled up exponentially until it reaches 1.
-We avoided a linearly increase in scale since the exponential increase was more visually interesting.
+The highlights indicate to the player which piece can be played, and where.
+When the highlight is created, its scale is set to 0 initially and scaled up until it reaches 1.
+We used an exponential scale function over a linear one because it was more interesting visually.

 ```Lua
 -- easeOutExponential = 1 - 2^(-8*x)